slatedocs/slate/source/includes/_cli-reference.html.md

 Commands:
   create  Creates a BRAIN.
-  list    Lists BRAINs owned by current user or by the... load    Loads an inkling file into the specified... train   Start and stop training on a BRAIN, as well...
+  list    Lists BRAINs owned by current user or by the... load    Loads an Inkling file into the specified... train   Start and stop training on a BRAIN, as well...
 ```